Talaroo Hot Springs

 • Travel

-After a long day of driving, this spot makes for the perfect pit stop to take a long, hot bath and enjoy some much-needed rest and relaxation.
+After a long day of driving, Julia Creek is the perfect pit stop to take a long, hot bath and enjoy some much-needed rest and relaxation.
 Outdoor, claw-footed, ceramic baths are each named after one of the major river systems in the local McKinley Shire.
 Don’t worry – the baths are semi-enclosed by privacy walls, so you can kick back without anyone watching.
 For the ultimate experience, we recommend ordering the delicious local cheeseboard and a cheeky bottle of red.
-Steamy, heated water is sourced straight from the Great Artesian Basin, some 900-metres below ground.
+Steamy, heated water is sourced straight from the Great Artesian Basin, some 900 metres below ground.
 Rich in sulphur, calcium and magnesium, these therapeutic waters have legendary healing properties.
-The locals in this small, country town have really embraced travelers with open arms and a visit to the baths and caravan park is a great way to support the local community.
+The locals in this small country town have really embraced travellers with open arms, and a visit to the baths and caravan park is a great way to support the local community.

 • Travel